akinsbo/gmbshow-ops-host_setup-core_tools/README.md

 * Provides automation of HashiVault lease revoke and renew, write policy, read, write and get vault tokens
 * Provisions Jenkins on the cluster on the gluster storage on ssl encrypted endpoint
 * Provisions Kubernetes Dashboard and other addons (Including Heapster, infludb-grafana,  prometheus-operator)
+* Also:
+  * Bootstraps a secure Linux or Debian OS
+  * Turns a localhost into a controller by install Ansible, Kops and their dependencies

 ### Autosearch and use Availability Zones